agnesbn/LANG_assignment5/README.md

 ### Language prediction
 - To do the language prediction, place a collection of TXT files which contain the different languages in the `in/language_examples` folder.
-    - The specific files I used to test this on will be provided on `Digital Eksamen`.
+    - The files I used to test the script on will be provided on `Digital Eksamen` in the same folder (`in/language_examples`).
 - After the data has been placed in the folder, make sure your current directory is `LANG_assignment5` and from the command line, run:
 ```
 python src/language_prediction.py --input <INPUT> (--text_name <TEXT NAME> --directory_name <DIRECTORY NAME>)